-Each year hundreds of students join our Higher Education courses at Sussex Coast College Hastings, bringing with them their own experiences, talents and ambitions.
+Each year hundreds of students join our Higher Education courses at East Sussex College, bringing with them their own experiences, talents and ambitions.

 We want you to enjoy a rich and rewarding experience at SCCH so we provide constant support to remove any obstacles to your success.